TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.rst

 .. method:: Node.normalize()

    Join adjacent text nodes so that all stretches of text are stored as single :class:`Text` instances.
-This simplifies processing text from a DOM tree for many applications.
+This simplifies processing text kutoka a DOM tree for many applications.